 Until the end of March, members have the opportunity to nominate volunteers for a number of Vancouver Thunderbirds Awards.
-If you have someone on your team, or you have seen someone going over and above for the association in another manner, please take two minutes to fill out the nomination form.
-Winners will be announced at the upcoming Volunteer Appreciation Night in early April (2018 date to be announced shortly!).
+Thank you to all those who took the time to nominate someone great!
+Winners will be announced at the upcoming Volunteer Appreciation Night in on April 24, 2018.

-WILLIAM STAIGER VOLUNTEER PLAYER OF THE YEAR AWARD: Established in 2007/08 in memory of William Staiger, a dedicated VTMHA Alumnus who returned to help coach other VTMHA players.
+WILLIAM STAIGER VOLUNTEER PLAYER OF THE YEAR AWARD: Established in 2007/08 in memory of William Staiger, a dedicated Thunderbird Alumnus who returned to help coach.

 DON CURRIE AWARD: In honor of Don Currie who continues to dedicate so much time and energy to Minor Sports and has done for so many years.
 It is awarded to a long-standing volunteer coach in the Vancouver Thunderbird organization.

 VANCOUVER THUNDERBIRD JUNIOR REFEREE OF THE YEAR AWARD: This award is presented to a Level 1 official (aged 12-15) that best exemplifies the characteristics of an up-and-coming official.
 Some of the characteristics include the use of proper on-ice procedures, consistently being on time, shows a desire to improve, has a good working relationship with fellow officials, is hard working and fully engaged on the ice.